tamascsaba/jsconf-2024-presentation/slides/slides.md

 Did you know the grip strength of today’s average teenagers is weaker than that of women in the 1970s?

 So we became weaker and weaker time by time.
-But why this grip strength or the overall strength important:
+But why the strength important:

 A 2020 study found that people with lower strength were 20% more likely to die prematurely.
-Why?
-Strength improves balance, reduces injuries, and supports better health overall.
+Strength improves balance, reduces injuries.

-Improving grip strength helps provide better support for your wrists and hands, reducing the risk of injuries.
-Keeping your fingers healthy is primary, those are the tools to write code.
+Strength helps you to live a better quality life.
+Everything became easier.
+Earlier I had a lot of back problem, but after I started train it became much better.

  -->

 ---
-# How can we improve our strength?
+# How can we improve our strength? 🏋️‍♀️

 First advice: **Just lift weights.**
 ![bg right ](./img/stone-lifting.jpg)